CSS

 Usage: background of badges, tags, cards, or active boxes.

-Here is an example of variables declaration and usage in the CSS.
+Here is an example of variable declaration and usage in CSS.

 /* variables declaration */